CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 ^#^^#^^#^ Colors as variable type

 When viewing the data, the color of each column's text provides information about the type of variable.
-We'll go into more details
-[later](data-management.html#describe) what these types mean.
-Below, for the `auto` data, you can see the `make` variable is red, indicating a string, the `foreign` variable is blue indicating a variable with an attached [value label](data-management.html#label-values) and the remainder of the variables are black for numeric.
+We'll go into more details [later][describing the data] what these types mean.
+Below, for the `auto` data, you can see the `make` variable is red, indicating a string, the `foreign` variable is blue indicating a variable with an attached [value label][labeling values] and the remainder of the variables are black for numeric.

 [![](../images/datacolors.png)](../images/datacolors.png)